Inviting Applications Now for September 2020

 What is the application process for Harrow School Online?

-Step 3: Complete a one hour-long, online entrance test in each subject that you wish to study at Harrow School Online.
+Step 2: Complete an online entrance test in each subject that you wish to study at Harrow School Online.

 How academic do I have to be to apply to Harrow School Online?